brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 because our users weren't getting the right help.

 Our solution was to create a unified Help Center.
-It was basically just a confluence page with form to create a ticket in a Jira project.
+It was basically just a confluence page with a form to create a ticket in a Jira project.
 But it gave our users a single point of entry.
 No need to guess where a ticket should be directed.
 The ticket followed a template asking some key questions which would give